 Deploying a combination of tenanted and untenanted projects

 A project can contain multiple Deploy a Release steps which deploy a combination of tenanted and untenanted projects.
 There are a number of approaches which can be used to control which Deploy a Release steps will be executed.

 - Scope the Deploy a Release step to one or more tenants.
 This is useful if the child project should only be deployed for particular tenants.

 - If the child project is untenanted, and should only be deployed once for all tenants, then the Deployment Conditions can be used to specify that is should only be deployed if the version does not match.
 This will prevent it from being deployed multiple times if multiple tenanted-deployments of the parent project are created.

-From Octopus 2019.7.6 Deploy Release steps may be added as child steps, to be used in a rolling deployment.
+Deploy a Release steps may be added as child steps, to be used in a rolling deployment.

 Otherwise, as the step rolls across multiple machines, it will see the current release as having already been deployed to the environment, and execution will be skipped.